 Among other things, ElringKlinger’s corporate philosophy involves being close to the customer, spotting trends early, and helping to actively shape new solutions.
 To this end, the Group invests a substantial amount in research and development every year - around 5% of its revenue.
 Deployed in a targeted manner, this capital expenditure underpins the strong competitive position enjoyed by the ElringKlinger Group.

 ElringKlinger always seeks legal protection for new developments at both product and process level.
-In 2018, the centralized patents unit, which is tasked with protecting the company's technological expertise and intellectual property rights, applied for 80 (previous year: 69) new patents.
-This substantial increase of around 16% on what was already an impressive total underscores ElringKlinger's technological know-how and inventive spirit.
+The centralized patents department is tasked with protecting the company's technological expertise and intellectual property rights.
+In 2021, it applied for 105 new patents (2019: 86), the majority in strategic fields of the future.